MateoRojas/kafka-101/README.md

 - The Kafka cluster stores streams of records in categories called topics.

 What's the retention period?
-- Durable storage of messages for some periof of time.
+- Durable storage of messages for some period of time or capacity.
 - Configurable per topic either in time or disk size.
 - Topics can be set as log compacted.
 Keeping only the last message produced with a specific key.